2011 Slovak Cup final

 The 2010–11 Slovak Cup final was the final match of the 2010–11 Slovak Cup, the 42nd season of the top cup competition in Slovak football.
-The match was played at the Štadión SNP in Banská Bystrica on 8 May 2011 between Slovan Bratislava and Žilina.
+The match was played at the Štadión SNP in Banská Bystrica on 8 May 2011 between defending champions Slovan Bratislava and Žilina.
 Slovan Bratislava defeated Žilina via penalty shootout to win the cup.